 - From 2016 to 2019, a new version of ECMAScript was published every year.

 - It allows you to extend the interactive features and interfaces to web applications, including animations, videos, audios, and other modern web experiences.

 - It works faster as it is executed at the client’s device rather than the website’s server, and it will minimize the server requests.

-- The code is easy to learn, handle, and debug due to its flexible syntax and can be used inside other languages’ scripts.
+- The code is easy to learn, handle, and debug due to its flexible syntax and can be used inside scripts of other languages.

-- The code can be vulnerable to malicious code injection and cross-site scripting.
+- The code can be vulnerable to malicious code injection and cross-site scripting attacks.
 It allows hackers to alter the code of the web page to make them function differently.
 You may not always detect the attack.

 - It does not work with old browsers.

-If you are learning any language it is a good practice to know about its tools, frameworks, IDE, and existing libraries.
-Using all these you can excel and can work on improving the webpage.
+If you are learning any language, then it is a good practice to know about its tools, frameworks, IDEs, and existing libraries.
+Using all these, you can excel and can work on improving the webpage.

 People are also reading: